 Ordinance No. 5944, allowing temporary expansion of existing permitted business uses into specific areas of adjacent public streets, sidewalks, parking spaces, and lots, as well as into required, private off-street parking and set-back areas, May 28, 2020, click here.

 Ordinance No. 5963, extending the term, modifying operating hours and amending Ord.
 No. 5944, August 12, 2020, click here.

-The ordinance term will automatically be extended on December 8, 2020 until March 8, 2021 as the local emergency due to COVID-19 continues.
+The emergency ordinance term allowing outdoor business activities has been extended from March 8, 2021 until March 8, 2022 as the local emergency due to COVID-19 continues.

 All locations within the City of Santa Barbara are included in the Ordinance.
 However, certain sections of the City (Central Business District, Funk Zone and Coast Village Road) are allowed to have extended operating hours of the outdoor dining uses until 12:30 a.m. as outlined in the Rules and Regulations which can be located here.

 This webpage provides design guidelines and directions on establishing a temporary outdoor dining and other business areas in the various locations that are adjacent to foodservice businesses such as sidewalks, on-street parking spaces, on the portion of closed State Street and other approved street closures as well as on private property.

 Businesses should also be aware of other land use regulatory or licensing requirements that may prohibit operating outdoors.
 For instance, the State does not allow tattoo parlors or piercing studios to operate outdoors per their licensing conditions.
 Other personal care businesses such as barbers, hair salons, massage parlors, and nail salons have been permitted to operate outdoors.
 Please see the California Department of Consumer Affairs Guidance on Performing Personal Care Services Outdoors, July 20, 2020, click here.